Improve Email Deliverability with an Email Reputation Check

 Take Your Email Reputation to the Next Level

 A third-party email service provider can take it a step further.
-At Mailgun, for instance, our Managed Service proactively monitors your sender reputation and conducts blacklist checks.
+At Mailgun, for instance, our Managed Service proactively monitors your sender reputation and conducts blocklist checks.
 And our team of experts tailors suggestions to your email program, whether that means tweaking subject lines so they avoid spam traps or bolstering your IP reputation by adding DMARC.
 Because our experts know that even the best email marketing doesn’t mean much if your email reputation isn’t strong enough to get you into the inbox.